 Paving over Lake Ontario

-Doubling the capacity of Billy Bishop’s annual passengers from 2 million to 4 million would require paving over more than 400 meters of Lake Ontario in order to accommodate the Boeing 737-like CS-100 planes.
+Doubling the capacity of Billy Bishop’s annual passengers from two million to four million would require paving over more than 400 metres of Lake Ontario in order to accommodate the Boeing 737-like CS-100 planes.

 Not only would paving over the lake threaten the water quality and health of sensitive ecosystems, but the excess run-off from de-icing, fuel and waste could put wide-ranging species of birds, aquatic and wildlife in serious jeopardy.